christoffermattssonlangseth/ST-BRICHOS/README.md

 ## Project Overview

 This repository contains analysis code and documentation for a spatial transcriptomics study investigating the effects of **BRICHOS treatment** in the **APP<sub>NLGF</sub> transgenic mouse model** of Alzheimer’s disease (AD).
-The project utilizes **10x Genomics Xenium** technology to explore how BRICHOS modulates gene expression at a regional and cellular level across the mouse brain.
+The project utilizes **SPATIAL TRANSCRIPTOMICS** technology to explore how BRICHOS modulates gene expression at a regional and cellular level across the mouse brain.

 ---